The Absolute Best Things to Do in Spicy Chongqing

 Yubei Chongqing Attractions

-Yubei is a northern district in Chongqing, and is known as the less-populated, ritzier area of CQ.
+Yubei is a northern district in Chongqing, and is known as the less-populated, ritzier area of Chongqing.
 A lot of well to-do locals and foreigners reside here, where it's less congested and greener.
 The main touristy attraction located here are the Expo Gardens.

 Chongqing Expo Gardens